steemit/devportal/_tutorials-javascript/search_tags.md

 ---
 title: 'JS: Search Tags'
 position: 16
-description: '_By the end of this tutorial you should know how to run a search for trending tags_'
+description: "_By the end of this tutorial you should know how to run a search for trending tags_"
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Search Tags](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/16_search_tags) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>